The false bundles of the platform economy

 How did we end up here?

-The answer lies in four false bundles that have been legitimised by the platform economy.
+A starting point to understanding these issues lies in understanding four false bundles that have been legitimised by the platform economy.

 False bundle #1: Bundling markets with agents